elmaxid/nfsen-dockerized/README.md

 * To connect to the container via a terminal, use this command:

     ```
-    $ docker exec -i -t flow_img /bin/bash
+    $ docker exec -i -t nfsen_img /bin/bash
     ```
-* To make a change to the container, stop it with the command below (this removes the "flow_img" name), edit the Dockerfile, then rebuild and `docker run`...
+* To make a change to the container, stop it with the command below (this removes the "nfsen_img" name), edit the Dockerfile, then rebuild and `docker run`...

     ```
-    $ docker rm -f flow_img
+    $ docker rm -f nfsen_img
     ```
 * You can break down the run command over multiple lines for better readability: see `docker run --help` for an explanation of the fields: